TangleSpace/hotstepper/README.md

 ## Step Functions, ah?
 <p align="center"><img src="https://raw.githubusercontent.com/tanglespace/hotstepper/master/docs/images/temperature.gif" title="Daily Temperature" alt="Daily Temperature", width="50%" height="50%"><img src="https://raw.githubusercontent.com/tanglespace/hotstepper/master/docs/images/store.gif" title="Store" alt="Store", width="50%" height="50%"></p>

-What the f*&^ is a step function you may ask?, Have you ever seen some stairs?, this is an equal oppotunity package, so you may be in a wheel chair and unable to use stairs in the typical way, so just having seen some stairs will suffix.
+What the f*&^ is a step function you may ask?
+Have you ever seen some stairs?, this is an equal oppotunity package, so you may be in a wheel chair and unable to use stairs in the typical way, so just having seen some stairs will suffix.

 Instead of providing a strict mathematical definition that we can all wank off about, how bout just some simple comparisons to warm us up?
 If you still need to have a wank, feel free to step out (pun intended) anytime.